aimeertaylor/pixelate/README.md

 ## Installation

 A development version of **pixelate** is available on Github.
-It can be installed in R using `install_github` from the **devtools** package.
+It can be installed in R using `install_github` from the latest version of the **devtools** package (version 2.3.0 as of May 2020) or at least version 2.2.1.9000.
-At the time of writing (9th Oct 2019) an in-development version of devtools (version 2.2.1.9000) was needed to build **pixelate**'s vignette upon installation.
 To ensure **pixelate** installs and the vignette builds, please follow the code below and accept any suggested package updates.

-_**Please be aware**_, the vignette takes several minutes to build (up to five on an Early 2015 MacVook Pro) because it includes plots that are slow to generate.
+_**Please be aware**_, the vignette takes several minutes to build (up to five on an Early 2015 MacBook Pro) because it includes plots that are slow to generate.
 Apologies for the wait and thank you for your patience.

 <!--- (We chose `build_vignettes = TRUE` over removing `inst/doc` from .gitignore following